Principle 1: Board of Directors’ Conduct of Affairs

 During the annual strategic review, the Manager updates the Board on the market environment and outlook for the year ahead.
 A broad overview of risk vs reward environment of the year ahead including the appropriate asset allocation was discussed and decisions were made based on our risk tolerance.

-Dedicated training sessions (approximately 12 hours) were conducted for Directors in FY2017 internally
+Dedicated training sessions will be conducted for Directors regularly.

 Principle 2: Composition and Guidance of the Board of Directors